gabrieljablonski/remote-calculator/README.md

 POST /v1/settings/reload
 ```

-This endpoint can be used to hotload changes to the configurationg in a `.env` file.
+This endpoint can be used to hotload changes to the `.env` configuration file.

 ## Running